 Peace I leave with you; My peace I give to you; not as the world gives peace do I give to you.
 Do not let your heart be troubled, nor let it be fearful.John 14:27

 I was begging God to give me peace because nothing in this world was working.

-7 Steps that helped me Learn How to Deal with a Difficult Child
+7 Steps for the Mom with a Difficult Child

 Believe me, I tried to self medicate with carbs, and that only made things worse 😉 Parenting is never easy.
 I have had seasons where I was convinced that all I needed to do was wake up because it had to be a nightmare that I was living in.